How to Run Competency Based Interviews

 - Have a set structure.
 Ask each candidate exactly the same initial questions.
 Make sure that each interviewer on the panel understands the scoring system and how to use it, so that each candidate is graded fairly and consistently.

 - Allow thinking time.
 Don't be afraid of silence.
-You're asking questions that require a lot of thought, so give the candidate the space that she needs to think about her answers.
-It's also important to give yourself time to evaluate what she's telling you.
+You're asking questions that require a lot of thought, so give the candidate the space that she needs to think about their answers.
+It's also important to give yourself time to evaluate what they are telling you.

 - Take notes.
 Competency based interviews are in-depth, and interviewers sometimes disagree on what they remember was said, so be sure to take full and accurate notes.
 However, take care to avoid unconscious bias in your observations.
-For instance, "she looked down a lot" is more objective than the interpretation "she was embarrassed and nervous."
+For instance, "they looked down a lot" is more objective than the interpretation "they were embarrassed and nervous."

 - Evaluate and discuss.
-Spend some time afterward discussing the candidate's test performance and looking at any examples of her work that she's brought with her.
-Perpare questions for this stage, too.
+Spend some time afterward discussing the candidate's test performance and looking at any examples of their work that they've brought with them.
+Prepare questions for this stage, too.

 Don't let the interview structure become too rigid.
 Give each candidate space to talk about any additional expertise, or to explain something unusual in a resumé.
 Otherwise, you might both miss out in a way you could never have foreseen!